-Currently, there are no series of preferred shares issued and outstanding, except for 5,000 shares of 2006 Series of Convertible Preferred Stock with the following characteristics: each share of our 2006 Series is convertible into 1/2 of 1 share of our common stock.
-Each share of our 2006 Series of Convertible Preferred has 2 votes per share, voting with the common stock as a single class.
+Currently, there are no series of preferred shares issued and outstanding, except for 5,000 shares of 2006 Series of Convertible Preferred Stock that are required to be delivered for conversion into common stock under the severance agreement among the Company, Mr. Pringle and 888 Corporation.
+In the view of the Company the 5,000 shares are being treated as if they were converted, although the Company's transfer agent has not received the stock certificate for the preferred shares.
+The preferred shares have the following characteristics: each share of our 2006 Series is convertible into 1/2 of 1 share of our common stock.
+Each share of our 2006 Series of Convertible Preferred has 2 votes per share, voting with the common stock as a single class, and is entitled to elect a majority of the Board of Directors.
+Each share of the 2006 Series has a liquidation preference of \$.001 per share.